Munich city sunset panorama with historic Bavarian architecture, Bavaria, Germany

 Off-season (lower prices)

-Munich, Germany is a Moderate destination perfect for culture and food.
+Munich, Germany is a destination with a temperate climate, perfect for beer gardens and Oktoberfest.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $94/day, while mid-range trips average $239/day.
+Budget travel costs around $102/day, while mid-range trips average $260/day.
 EU citizens need only ID.

 /day